suhovius/KubeCake/README.md

 ## Advanced Github App Setup

-`Advanced` tab can be see after app is already created.
+`Advanced` tab can be seen after app is already created.

 There is nice feature to `redeliver` failed webhooks that is good for development and testing.
 Status, Headers, Payload and other information can be seen there.